AxelOP96/jetbrains/README.md

 The output:

 I know Java well.

 Pay attention to the spaces between words.
 We pass them to methods for printing.(Presta atencion a los espacios entre palabras.
-Los pasamos a metodos para imprimir)
+Los pasamos a metodos para imprimir).

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Printing numbers and characters(Imprimiendo numeros y caracteres) Both methods println and print allow a program to print not only strings and characters, but also numbers.(Ambos metodos println y print permiten al promgrama no solo imprimir strings y caracteres sino tambien numeros.)